 New York Traffic Ticket Lawyer

 Remember!
 The PIRP does NOT remove points from your record.
 The only way to prevent points on your driving record is to fight your traffic ticket.
-Adam H. Rosenblum of The Rosenblum Law Firm is a traffic ticket attorney licensed to practice in both New York and New Jersey.
+Adam H. Rosenblum of Rosenblum Law is a traffic ticket attorney licensed to practice in both New York and New Jersey.
 He can be reached via e-mail or at 888-883-5529.